wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 2. The rendered wishlist page

 == Changelog ==

+= 0.6 =
+* NEW: the plugin can display the tags of a bookmark
+* Other minor changes

 = 0.5 =
 * FIX: Setting a cache expiry time now works correctly